justinfreitag/the-living-framework/breathing-of-ops.md

-# The Breathing of Ops: A Gift of a Living Toolkit
+# Breathing of Ops: A Gift of a Living Toolkit

 ### An Invitation